 - I1 If a task requires access to multiple resources that are a priori known, then acquiring each resource individually in a nested fashion can unnecessarily increase system-call overhead and hence blocking times for suspension-based locks.
 This is especially problematic if such overheads are long relative to critical section lengths. - I2 In the RNLP, requests may be blocked by other possibly non-conflicting requests for different resources.
 This can cause short-on-long blocking, i.e., short requests may be blocked by long requests.
-This is particularly problematic if critical section lengths are highly variant or if some critical sections are quite lengthy, as is true in our GPU use case. - I3 In applications in which resources (e.g., GPUs) are replicated, viewing each replica as a distinct resource may cause unnecessary blocking if a task merely requires access to some replica and not a specific one.
-The original RNLP does not support replicated resources.
+This is particularly problematic if critical section lengths are highly variant or if some critical sections are quite lengthy, as is true in our GPU use case. - I3 In applications in which resources are replicated (e.g., GPUs), viewing each replica as a distinct resource may cause unnecessary blocking if a task merely requires ac-